poryagrand/SilverRiver/README.md

 <p>user name is : @auth.name </p>
 <p>now : @now.format("Y-M-D")</p>
 ```
-there is a special note is that , the inline directives have two phase of evaluation. one of them is **InText** evaluation and the other is **InPHP** .
+there is a special note that is , the both directives have two phase of evaluation. one of them is **InText** evaluation and the other is **InPHP** .

-both of them can be handled by the directive callback handler.
+both of phases can be handled by the directive callback handler.

-example:
+example on inline:
 ```php
 hello
 @if( @@auth.gender == "man" )